Note to Parents of Children who Struggle with Compulsive Overeating or Children who Binge Eat:

 If you Suspect a Binge Eating Disorder, Seek Professional Guidance

-At our Treatment Center in Cincinnati we have learned the importance of coordinating care on behalf of the child.
 With help, change can occur.
 The child can feel better and be healthier in many, many ways!